-These figures provide a starting point for considering how the cost would change with changes in the main assumptions.
-By far the largest item in the table above is the one-off cost of adjusting labels for packaged foods, so it is instructive to look at how the results would change to changes in the principal assumptions.
-These are summarised in Figure 5, which presents a range of results at varying average cost of relabelling, and also variation in the assumption of current product compliance.
+Figure 4 is based on mid-range assumptions and provides a starting point for considering how changes in the main assumptions would alter the estimated costs.
+By far the largest item in the table above is the one-off cost of adjusting labels for packaged foods, so it is instructive to look at how the results would alter with changes in the principal assumptions.
+These are summarised in Figure 5, which presents a range of results with varying average cost of relabelling, and also variation in the assumption of current product compliance.
 These results suggest that until the average relabelling cost gets very high, the impact on Australian producers may be as high as or higher than that in New Zealand, because of the larger number of SKUs and outlets potentially affected in Australia.
-It also gives costs as a percentage share against total food turnover to show how much the CoOL regulation could add to overall food bill in each country, as an indication of the social impact of the cost imposition.
-Under the most optimistic assumptions of high prior compliance (50% in New Zealand, 95% in Australia) and low relabelling cost (\$637/SKU) the cost of implementing CoOL amounts to around NZ\$14 million in New Zealand and NZ\$25 million in Australia, equivalent to 0.06% of the combined countries food turnover.
+It also gives costs as a percentage share against total food turnover to show how much the CoOL regulation could add to overall food bills in each country, as an indication of the social impact of the cost imposition.
+Under the most optimistic assumptions of high prior compliance (50% in New Zealand, 95% in Australia) and low relabelling cost (NZ\$637/SKU, A\$586/SKU) the cost of implementing CoOL amounts to around NZ\$14 million (A\$12.9m) in New Zealand and NZ\$25 million (A\$23m) in Australia, equivalent to 0.06% of the combined countries' food turnover.